 Lorie Caval is a New York City-based writer, visual artist, organizer, and arts administrator currently serving as a program officer for an arts and cultural grantmaker.
-Lorie is a painter, working primarily in oil, and recently began exploring multi-media and social practice/engagement art.
+Lorie is a painter, working primarily in oil, and recently began exploring acrylic, abstract, and social practice/engagement art.
 Her work explores the intersections between spirituality, personal power, dreaming and identity.
 She is a published writer, with work recently included in the scholarly journal, Exhibition, published by the National Association for Museum Exhibition (NAME) and the American Alliance of Museums.
 She is a long-time student of capoeira (an Afro-Brazilian martial art, incorporating movement and music).
 Drawing on her own experience as a multidisciplinary artist of a multicultural background, she is especially interested in cultivating connections and environments where art, expression and social exchange take place to create new dialogues and opportunities for fostering cultural equity.
-She is a founding member on the Steering Committee for an arts collective, Queens Creative Solidarity (QCS), which aims to support creative communities and cultural practices in NYC’s most culturally diverse borough.
+She was a founding member on the Steering Committee for an arts collective, Queens Creative Solidarity (QCS), which ran from 2015-20, supporting creative communities and cultural practices in NYC’s most culturally diverse borough.

-Lorie is a recent graduate of the Weissman School of Arts and Sciences Arts Administration MA program at Baruch College in New York City.
+Lorie is a graduate of the Weissman School of Arts and Sciences Arts Administration MA program at Baruch College in New York City.
 She has a BA from Hunter College where she studied English (Literatures, Language, Criticism) and Art History.
 She is an alum of the Innovative Cultural Advocacy Fellowship (2016); a leadership training program with an emphasis on the advancement of cultural equity and social justice through the arts, created by Caribbean Cultural Center African Diaspora Institute (CCCADI).
 She also received a professional certificate in Community Arts and Cultural Equity through the program “Community Arts University Without Walls” (CAUWW) at Interamerican University in Puerto Rico (2015), through CCCADI.